anseki/overflow-android/README.md

 ```

 ### `OverflowAndroid.fps`
-This is frame rate for inertia scroll animation when swipe operation.
+This is frame rate for inertia scroll animation when swipe/flick/drag operation.
 This is a number of frames per second. `60` as default.

 ### `OverflowAndroid.friction`
-This is strength of slowdown for inertia scroll animation when swipe operation.
+This is strength of slowdown for inertia scroll animation when swipe/flick/drag operation.
 This is a number of pixels per milli second. `0.001` as default.

 ## See Also